Get the latest strategies to protect your revenue in your inbox

 What is an example of copyright infringement?

 There are various ways scammers and counterfeiters infringe on copyright online.
-Whether the infringer’s intent was malicious or unintentional, having unauthorized copies of a protected work online can ruin its value and defraud the owner.
+Whether the intent of the infringer is malicious or unintentional, having unauthorized copies of a protected work online can ruin its value and defraud the owner.

 The most common examples of copyright infringement to watch out for include: